BLOG

 2. Comfortable Items for the Hospital

 Hospitals are notoriously cold, sterile environments that can be scary for the child and caregiver alike.
 Cozy clothes and accessories like PJs, socks, robes and blankets can bring a little comfort to what can be a less than welcoming room.
-And deciding what to wear instead of a hospital gown allows both your friend and their child to regain some sense of control.
+And choosing what to wear instead of a hospital gown can help your friend and their child regain sense of control.

-Think of (or ask!) what your friend may need and be sure to consider favorite colors, patterns and themes, and their typical size.
+Think of (or ask!) what your friend may need and be sure to consider favorite colors, patterns and themes, as well as their typical size.
 Or ask a family member who may know them best.
-Then you can deliver the gift to their home, or have it shipped directly to the hospital to arrive at their room.
-Typically, you just need to include the child’s name and that they are a patient, but it’s best to check the hospital’s policies first.
+Then you can deliver the gift to their home, or have it shipped directly to the hospital to be placed in their room.
+Typically, you just need the child’s name and where they are a patient, but it’s best to check the hospital’s policies first.

 3. Regular Check-Ins, Over the Long Haul

 Often there is an influx of support at the initial diagnosis and a family can even be overwhelmed by caring friends and family.
 But for many, treatments can continue for months or even years.
-After a while, it may feel as if everyone else has moved on with their lives.
+After a while, it may feel as if everyone else has moved on to the next crisis, forgetting about the family.

-True friends are the one who send a text or call to check in on a regular basis, for an extended period of time.
+True friends are the one who send a text or call to check-in on a regular basis for the entire time the child is in treatment.
+And continue to do so even after they are well, as returning to daily life and survivorship aren’t always easy.
 One way to accomplish this is to set regular calendar reminders to check in, and note important dates (birthdays, the anniversary of the diagnosis, major surgeries, or scans) whenever you hear about them.
 Then you’re sure to remember to reach out and see how your friend, and their child, are doing.
-It will mean more than all the gifts in the world.
+It will mean more than all the gifts in the world, trust me.

 Not sure what to say?
-Check out our list of things to say to parents of children with cancer and other illnesses – and what to avoid.
+Finding the right words can be intimidating!
+Check out our list of things to say to parents of children with cancer and other illnesses for tips and ideas.

 4. Gifts for Siblings and Other Family Members